Education and Training

 Banupriya has a Master’s degree in Clinical Psychology.
 She has more than 5 years’ experience in the field of mental health and offers assessment and individual psychotherapy services for adults at the Toronto Psychology Clinic.
 She is of South Asian background and has extensive experience working with South Asian clients and offers services in English, Hindi, Urdu and Kannada.

-Banupriya’s therapeutic approach is integrative and her work is informed by various therapeutic orientations such as psychodynamic/relational psychotherapy, Emotion Focused Cognitive Therapy and Dialectical Behaviour Therapy.
+Banupriya’s therapeutic approach is integrative with an primarily focused on attachment, emotions, and psychodynamic/relational psychotherapy models.
 She places primary importance on the therapeutic relationship and strives towards authenticity in her relationship with her clients.
 She strongly believes that therapy involves a process of meaning making and the shared understanding between the therapist and the client is what makes therapy therapeutic.
 She works with a variety of presenting issues ranging from mild distress, adjustment to transitions and workplace stress to severe concerns such as trauma, complicated grief, and personality disorders.
 Banupriya has a specialized interest in working with persons struggling with emotional distress of enduring nature such as frequent emotional storms, self-harm, unrelenting despair and relational issues, which is commonly experienced by persons exposed to early developmental trauma.

 English, Hindi, Urdu and Kannada.